Michael Lissack: Yield burning scandal

-Stochastic Parrots controversy
+Alleged harassment of Timnit Gebru

 In February 2021 it was reported that Lissack engaged in a campaign against Timnit Gebru following her departure from Google including an extensive twitter campaign and emails to her and her supporters.
 Gebru was a co-author of a paper On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? the publication of which resulted in her departure from Google.
 Gebru stated that Lissack was stalking her and colleagues.
 In consequence he was blocked for a period from Twitter for harassment.
 Lissack's response stated that his goal had been to ensure downloads of this critique of Gebru's co-authored paper which had resulted in her exit from Google.
 Jeff Dean, lead of Google's AI division, denied any connection with Lissack and asked him to cease making unsolicited contact with people on the subject, stating that "This kind of behavior has no place in scientific discourse".

+Visa Controversy

+In April 2025, Michael Lissack became involved in a dispute regarding the Hawaii International Conference on System Sciences (HICSS).
+Professor Israr Qureshi of the Australian National University had proposed a panel entitled From Digital Divide to Digital Literacy, Equity and Inclusion, addressing how artificial intelligence, intersectionality and digital policy affect access to technology among marginalised communities.
+Following recent U.S. government guidance discouraging the use of terms such as “diversity, equity and inclusion” (DEI) in federally funded events, Qureshi was asked to reword the session title.
+In response, he publicly criticised the request on LinkedIn.
+Lissack, a former president of the American Society for Cybernetics, challenged Qureshi’s position online, accusing him of showing “a lack of respect for the US”, and reported him to the Department of Government Efficiency (DOGE).

+Lissack told Qureshi that “visiting the US is a privilege, perhaps one that some of you should no longer enjoy.”
+In a separate message to Byline Times, he asserted that “foreigners who want to come to the US to promote DEI should be denied admission, as their intention is to spread what many of us regard as hate”.
+Qureshi subsequently withdrew from the conference in protest, stating: “I have respectfully withdrawn my name from the mini-track in protest, and will no longer be involved in it moving forward”.

+Byline Times reported the incident as indicative of a broader erosion of academic freedom, observing that although Lissack claimed the incident concerned legal compliance, the conference itself was funded through participant fees rather than federal grants.
+Lissack dismissed the publication’s coverage as “political activism, not journalism”.